-I am a crazy person in regard to skincare—be it hydration, toning, cleansing, or sun protection.
+I am a meticulous when it comes to skincare—be it hydration, toning, cleansing, or sun protection.
 Lo and behold, every summer something goes wrong and a few patches of sun damage sprout up where clear, even skin used to be.
 No matter how much SPF 50 I slather on and how many beach umbrellas I sit under, shading my skin from the beating, hot sun, it happens.
 Without fail, I have to breathe and reboot my skin come fall.

 This time, I decided to pull out the big guns and try an in-office treatment meant specifically for sun damage.
 I was referred to Glo Skin & Laser, a boutique treatment spa formed by two native New York sisters.
 They offer face, body, and laser treatments for things like skin tightening, acne, cellulite, hair removal, and, of course, sun damage.
 I decided to try the IPL Photofacial, a pigmentation treatment that employs the use of state-of-the-art lasers to reduce discoloration post-summer.
 For $150 and 15 to 30 minutes, they claim you'll leave with no redness, no downtime, and sufficiently more even-toned skin.
 So I tried it.

 I walked into the space, a really laid-back, chic-looking spot with salt lamps and cushiony chairs.
 I was immediately put at ease because everyone was really friendly and the esthetician explained exactly what was going to happen.
 I lay down, and we got started.
 First, she cleansed my skin to remove any dirt or makeup and applied an ultrasound gel.
 It was cooling and felt good on my sweaty skin.
 I relaxed and closed my eyes.
 Previously, I was told you can do your entire face or just spot-treat.
 To get the most even tone, however, it's recommended you do the full monty.
 I went for it.